Posted: January 15, 2020

-To help shed some light on this subject, we asked an expert Security Advisor.
-Joe Cravens has worked in the security industry helping to prevent burglary for the last five years.
-He launched his career by selling home security systems and alarms door-to-door and now he helps to prevent break-ins by installing home security systems.
+To help shed some light on how to prevent a break-in, we spoke with expert security advisor, Joe Cravens’ career in the security industry has allowed him to help to prevent burglaries for the past five years.
+He began his journey into the field by selling home security systems and alarms door-to-door.
+Today, he continues to educate people on how to deter burglars by installing home security systems.
 His work has taken him to five different states: Arizona, Colorado, New Mexico, Illinois, and Indiana.

-Arming people with the necessary burglar deterrent information and helping to prevent break-ins is a topic near and dear to Joe.
+Arming people with the necessary information to prevent home break-ins is a topic near and dear to Joe.
 The victim of a home invasion in college, Joe chose to pursue a career in security to help prevent break-ins for others.
 “That’s why I am in the security industry and why I feel so strongly about it.”

 If you are hoping to prevent break-ins, a home security system goes a long way.
-Our expert, Joe Cravens, realizes that most people choose a home security system to prevent break-ins only after a burglary has occurred.
+Based on his expertise, Joe noted that most people choose a home security system to prevent break-ins only after a burglary has occurred.
 If you truly want to practice burglary deterrence, you need to take steps before a burglary takes place.

-Educating yourself on some patterns can help you prevent a break-in from occurring in your home.
+Educating yourself on common patterns, such as the most common time for break-ins, what burglars look for, why burglars may single you out, and how to tell if a burglar is watching your house, can help you prevent a break-in from occurring.
 Integrating burglary deterrent methods can often be the key to preventing burglary.
-Check out these commonly asked questions about burglaries and the typical burglar.
+Check out these commonly asked questions about burglaries and get to know more about the typical burglar and how you can best prevent them from breaking and entering your home.

-Understanding the behavior, motivations, and patterns behind burglaries can help you understand how to easily prevent break-ins from occurring.
-Let’s take a look at some patterns:
+Understanding the behavior, motivations and patterns behind burglaries can help you understand how to easily prevent break-ins from occurring.
+Let’s take a look at some patterns and home break-in statistics:

 While the darkness tends to cause apprehensive feelings, most burglars actually prefer to break in during the day.
 FBI.org tells us that home break-ins are more common in daylight hours.
 Why?
 Most people are at work and kids are in school.